georgemoore/hitomezashi/README.md

 Hitomezashi
 a Hitomezashi pattern generator, in Python using Pygame.
-Ideally with fairly easy to understand code fo young children.
+Ideally with fairly easy to understand code for young children.

 Needs work...